intersel/iFSM/README.md

   - **out_function**	 : function name to do once next_state changed
   - **properties_out_function** : parameters to send to out_function
   - **next_state_if_error** (default: does not change state) : state set if init_function return false
+  - **pushpop_state_if_error** :
+	If 'PushState', then current state is pushed in the StateStack then next_state_if_error takes place.
+	If 'PopState', then the next state will be the one on top of the StateStack which is poped. next_state_if_error is so overwritten...
+If the stack is void, there is no state change.
   - **propagate_event** : if defined, the current event is propagated to the next state if it's the name of an event, triggers the event...
   - **prevent_bubble** : if defined and true, the current event will not bubble to its parent machine